-Notifications of acceptance/non-acceptance will be emailed to all authors listed on proposals on July 14.
+Notifications of acceptance/non-acceptance will be emailed to all authors listed on proposals in mid-July.
 They will also be accessible to all authors via the Author/Presenter Management Center.

-A personalized link for the Author/Presenter Management Center site was included in the disclosure notification each author (either presenting or non-presenting) received after their proposal was submitted.
-All authors should be logging into the Author/Presenter Management Center to check for important notifications, critical deadlines, instructions, and required agreements and disclosure forms.
+A personalized link for the Author/Presenter Management Center site is included in the disclosure notification each author (either presenting or non-presenting) receives after their proposal is submitted.
+All authors should regularly log into the Author/Presenter Management Center to check for important notifications, critical deadlines, instructions, and required agreements and disclosure forms.

 This is a general statement that you agree to adhere to the principles, guidelines, and procedures as outlined in the Author Agreement when submitting a proposal to the Call for Papers.
 All authors must read, understand and agree to this statement for their proposal to be considered for review.